Halfway Houses in Canadian, OK

 Services provided:

-• Counseling for groups and counseling for individuals
+• Counseling for individuals and group counseling

 • Payment assistance